pahravus/BPTBReport/README.md

 # BillingPlatform Revenue Recognition Reports

-This workspace contains SQL and configuration files for custom financial reports used in revenue recognition and accounting analysis.
+This workspace contains configuration files for custom financial reports used in revenue recognition and accounting analysis.

 ## Reports Overview